-Several studies addressing shipping in the North and Baltic Sea have lead or will lead to conclusions for some conditionally and temporarily designated areas of the EEZ-MSP.
-Based on insights from these studies a first decision has been made regarding the areas EO2-West and SO5: since this area is not necessarily needed for navigational purposes it will be added to the adjacing area EO2 for offshore wind energy development.
-This will be officially announced by the responsible ministry.
-How wind farm deployment may be reconciled with long-term regular fishery research within the designated area for scientific research area will have also be determined.
+Several studies addressing shipping in the North and Baltic Sea have lead to conclusions for some conditionally and temporarily designated areas of the EEZ-MSP.
+Based on insights from these studies a first decision has been made regarding areas EO2-West and overlapping SO5: since this area is not necessarily needed for navigational purposes it has been added to the adjacing area EO2 for offshore wind energy development in the Site Development Plan (FEP) from 2023.
+How wind farm deployment may be reconciled with long-term regular fishery research within the designated area for scientific research area has also been addressed in the FEP 2023.
+Fishery research activities by the Fishery Research Institute are to be taken into account in such a way that compatibility with wind energy is secured.